Barcelona (Freddie Mercury and Montserrat Caballé song): Live performance

 Its next important performance occurred on 8 October 1988, at the open air La Nit festival in Barcelona, which was staged on the occasion of the arrival of the Olympic flag from Seoul.
 Together, Mercury and Caballé sang three tracks from the forthcoming album Barcelona, namely "Barcelona", "How Can I Go On" and "The Golden Boy".
 This was the last live performance by Mercury, who was already beginning to suffer from AIDS.
 He died in 1991, so the recording of the song was played over a travelogue of the city at the start of the international broadcast of the opening ceremony of the 1992 Summer Olympics.

 Prior to the start of the 1999 UEFA Champions League Final between Manchester United F.C. and FC Bayern Munich held at the Camp Nou stadium in Barcelona, Caballé performed "Barcelona" live, accompanied by a recording of Mercury, who also appeared on the stadium's electronic screen.

+Legacy

+In 2025, the City of Barcelona announced plans to erect a statue of Mercury and Caballé in the Plaça de les Glòries Catalanes to settle what Mayor Jaume Collboni called a “pending debt” with the two artists for their contributions to the Barcelona Olympics.